weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 * **ALL** - a write must receive an acknowledgement from all replica nodes.
 This is the most consistent, but 'slowest' (least available) option.

-*Figure below: a replicated Weaviate setup with Write Consistency of ONE.
+*Figure below: a replicated Weaviate setup with write consistency of ONE.
 There are 8 nodes in total out of which 3 replicas.*

 <p align="center"><img src="/img/docs/replication-architecture/replication-rf3-c-ONE.png" alt="Write consistency ONE" width="60%"/></p>